-The courses listed below outline the requirements for completion for students officially admitted in the 2013-2014 academic year.
+The courses listed below outline the requirements for completion for students officially admitted in the 2014-2015 academic year.
 Requirements for completion may vary depending on the semester in which a student is admitted.
 Current/continuing students should consult their Academic Requirements report available through their student center account for specific requirements, as requirements are subject to change.

 Hrs/week

 Credits Lec-Lab

-10-307-130 ECE: Preschool Capstone 3 3-0
+10-307-130 ECE: Preschool Capstone 3-0

-10-307-148
+10-307-148 ECE: Foundations of Early Childhood Educa ation 3

-10-307-167 ECE: Health, Safety, and Nutrition 3 3-0
+10-307-167 ECE: Health, Safety, and Nutrition

-10-307-178 ECE: Art, Music, and Language Arts 3 2-2
+10-307-178 ECE: Art, Music, and Language Arts

-10-307-179
+10-307-179 ECE: Child Development

 10-307-188 ECE: Guiding Children's Behavior

 Total 18